 Students learn professional high definition cameras and advanced production techniques while working both individually and in groups.
 Readings and screenings explore artistic uses of moving images and continues to develop a sophisticated understanding of the language of the cinema.
-Each student creates a final project that involves shooting with a crew.Prerequisite: FILM 200, or MFA Filmmaking student standing
+Each student creates a final project that involves shooting with a crew.Prerequisite: FILM 200 or MFA Filmmaking student

 This course challenges how video pieces are considered, developed, and viewed.
 Students are asked to abandon preconceived notions of movie-viewing environments and build visually exciting and engaging pieces that can occupy a number of different contexts: projections for live performance, animations that function as moving paintings or sculptures, and more.
 The practices of contemporary moving-image artists that create innovative bodies of multimedia work for galleries, concerts, and/or for online audiences is examined.
 Topics address how media has been incorporated into the Internet age, and consider how artists deal with society’s shortened attention span.
-Through a rigorous schedule of lectures, workshops, and projects, video is taken out of its comfort zone.Prerequisite: FILM 200, or MFA Filmmaking student standing
+Through a rigorous schedule of lectures, workshops, and projects, video is taken out of its comfort zone.Prerequisite: FILM 200 or MFA Filmmaking student

 This pre-production course brings together student filmmakers from Maryland Institute College of Art (MICA) and Johns Hopkins University (JHU), providing intensive training in the crucial aspects of preparing to shoot a successful narrative film.
 Students work with a professional screenwriter, allowing students to hone and improve their existing screenplays, practice the elements of writing for film, and learn how to do a script breakdown.
-Workshops on working with actors, taught by a professional actor, will teach students the ins and outs of casting and directing.
-Supplemental workshops will cover elements of pre-production such as budgets, production schedules, call sheets, and legal issues.
-Film screenings will train students to see films with an eye towards what constitutes exciting, innovative filmmaking.
-Students who wish to enroll in this course should have a prepared treatment, outline or script for a short film that they wish to develop during the semester.Prerequisite: FILM 300, or MFA Filmmaking standing
+Workshops on working with actors, taught by a professional actor, students are taught the ins and outs of casting and directing.
+Supplemental workshops cover elements of pre-production such as budgets, production schedules, call sheets, and legal issues.
+Film screenings train students to see films with an eye towards what constitutes exciting, innovative filmmaking.
+Students who wish to enroll in this course should have a prepared treatment, outline or script for a short film that they wish to develop during the semester.Prerequisite: FILM 300, or MFA Filmmaking student standing

 This course examines the signs and syntax that are the backbone of great narrative films.
-Mise en scene- the framed image and diachronic shot, use of color and tone, montage, use of sound and iconography is examined.
+Mise en scene- the framed image and diachronic shot, use of color and tone, montage, use of sound and iconography are examined.
 Students produce a cinematic sketchbook of film moments based on the signs and syntax of films screened in class.
-Films and readings are based on the book, “How to read a film” by James Monaco.
-Filmmakers will include, Alodavar ,Antonioni, Bergman, Campion, Godard, Jones, Kurosawa, Ramsay, Varda and Von Trier.Prerequisite: FILM 200, or MFA Filmmaking student standing
+Films and readings are based on the book, “How to read a film” by James Monaco.Prerequisite: FILM 200 or MFA Filmmaking student

 A comprehensive, hands-on studio course, exploring the technical and theoretical dimensions of motion picture cinematography and lighting, using both 16mm film and mini-DV videotape as creative formats.
 The course covers the practical aspects of camera and lighting techniques as applied to a variety of genres (documentary, narrative and experimental); also screen and analyze a wide range of film and video material as examples of creative cinematography.Prerequisite: FILM 200, FILM 210, or FILM 300, or MFA Filmmaking student

-"Heroes in all forms, gendered and non-gendered, expand our sense of possibility.
+Heroes in all forms, gendered and non-gendered, expand our sense of possibility.
 As a result, similar metaphorical storytelling structures show up globally in narrative, documentary, and experimental films.
 The protagonist, whether human, animal, or of further invention embarks on a journey to seek an answer, goal, or treasure.
-In this course, storytelling structures will be examined via Hollywood Blockbusters and International Indie films.
-Filmmakers such as Akira Kurosawa, Niki Caro, Maya Deren, Julie Taymor, Jean-Luc Godard, and even George Lucas are all fair game for metaphorical examination.
-When truly understood, Metaphor is one of the most powerful tools to connect with one’s audience.
-This course will enable students interested in genres such as dreamlike-experimental, poetic-documentary, and/or science fiction to gain a deeper understanding of the universal elements that structure these types of storytelling.
-Additionally, the class will actively engage in expanding the filmic-definition of a worthwhile life and hero.
-The course focuses on a semester long project in conjunction with a comprehensive Film Treatment and Shot List.Prerequisite: FILM 200 or MFA Filmmaking student
+In this course, storytelling structures are examined via Hollywood Blockbusters and International Indie films.
+When truly understood, metaphor is one of the most powerful tools to connect with one’s audience.
+This course enables students interested in genres such as dreamlike-experimental, poetic-documentary, and science fiction to gain a deeper understanding of the universal elements that structure these types of storytelling.
+Additionally, students actively engage in expanding the filmic-definition of a worthwhile life and hero.Prerequisite: FILM 200 or MFA Filmmaking student